GBDK 2020 Docs 4.3.0

 Direct mode implementation details

-During direct mode, all graphics routines will write directly to the PPUADDR / PPUDATA ports and the transfer buffer limit is never a concern because the transfer buffer is effectively avoided.
+During direct mode, all graphics routines will write directly to the PPUADDR / PPUDATA ports and the transfer buffer limit is never a concern because the transfer buffer is effectively bypassed.

 Direct mode is typically used for initializing large amounts of tile data at boot and/or level loading time.
 Unless you plan to have an animated loading screen and decompress a lot of data, it makes more sense to just fade the screen to black and allow direct mode to write data as fast as possible.